bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch5-3-1">5.3.1 Web accessibility</h3>
 <!------------------------------------------------------------------------------------------------>

-*The power of the Web is in its universality.*\
+<cite><q>The power of the Web is in its universality.
-*Access by everyone regardless of disability is an essential aspect.*\
+Access by everyone regardless of disability is an essential aspect.</q></cite>
-<b>Tim Berners-Lee, W3C Director and inventor of the World Wide Web</b>
+<b> - Tim Berners-Lee, W3C Director and inventor of the World Wide Web</b>

 The Web has become an essential aspect of our daily lives, and everyone should have access to this technology.
 Web accessibility focuses on ensuring equivalent access for people with disabilities.
 It is increasingly important to many organizations and governments from around the world, and has many business benefits.
 Access to information, including on the Web, is also recognized by the UN Convention on the Rights of Persons with Disabilities (CRPD).